Berkeley-CS61B/website-fa23/about.md

 to be self-reliant in the context of large unfamiliar systems), but also for the dual purpose of evaluating your mastery of the course material.
-As such, they are intended to be completed primarily on your own (or with your partner on projects 2B and 3, which allow partners), particularly when it comes to writing the actual code.
+As such, they are intended to be completed primarily on your own (or with your partner on project 3, which allow partners), particularly when it comes to writing the actual code.

 ### Exam Misconduct